dzuokumor/momo-data-analysis-new/README.md

 dzuokumor

 Note: This project is a revised and individual continuation of a previous group repository: [momo-data-analysis](https://github.com/dzuokumor/momo-data-analysis).
 Code sections originally written by me have been carried over and enhanced, while parts contributed by my teammates have been completely restructured.
-Key improvements include dynamic API fetching and advanced frontend interactions, ensuring originality and eliminating concerns around code reuse or plagiarism.
+Key improvements include dynamic backend fetching using Flask and advanced frontend interactions, ensuring originality and eliminating concerns around code reuse or plagiarism.

 SEE REPORT HERE
 https://docs.google.com/document/d/1QsPytyEvnzqSw1SOl1UCEC3yhkToMZQQOctVfyn8cgo/edit?usp=sharing